 Guardant Health contracts with third parties who perform functions on our behalf, including data processing services.
 These entities may have access to personal information for limited, specific purposes needed to perform these functions.
 Guardant Health requires these third parties to safeguard personal information by contract, obligating them to provide at least the same level of protection as is required by this Policy.

-Guardant Health’s accountability for personal data that it receives in the United States under the Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
+Guardant Health’s accountability for personal data that it receives in the United States under the Swiss-U.S. Privacy Shield and subsequently transfers to a third party is described in the Privacy Shield Principles.
 In particular, Guardant Health remains responsible and liable under the Privacy Shield Principles if third-party agents that it engages to process the personal data on its behalf do so in a manner inconsistent with the Principles, unless Guardant Health proves that it is not responsible for the event giving rise to the damage.